 If you asked anyone what my favorite dessert would be, I have no doubt they would tell you cheesecake.
 I see it as the perfect finale, the masterpiece of the dessert world, the pinnacle of sweets.
-Only problem is – it takes so long to make.
-But as some ancient philosopher said, “Good things come to those who put in the work”, or something to that effect.
-When it comes to dessert, I couldn’t agree more.
+The only problem is – it takes so long to make.
+But as some ancient philosopher said, “Good things come to those who put in the work”, or something to that effect. 🙂 When it comes to dessert, I couldn’t agree more.

 Prep Time: 20 minutes